weecology/retriever/docs/rdataretriever.rst

 Note: The R package takes advantage of the Data Retriever's command line interface, which must be available in the path.
 This path is given to the ``rdataretriever`` using the function ``use_RetrieverPath()``.
-The location of ``Retriever`` is dependent on the Python installation (Python.exe, Anaconda, Miniconda), the operating system and the presence of virtual environments in the system.
-Following instances exemplify this reliance and how to find Retriever's path.
+The location of ``retriever`` is dependent on the Python installation (Python.exe, Anaconda, Miniconda), the operating system and the presence of virtual environments in the system.
+The following instances exemplify this reliance and how to find retriever's path.

 Ubuntu OS with default Python:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If ``Retriever`` is installed in default Python, it can be found out in the system with the help of ``which`` command in the terminal.
+If ``retriever`` is installed in default Python, it can be found out in the system with the help of ``which`` command in the terminal.
 For example:

 ::